JakeChampion/fetch/README.md

-Note: modern browsers such as Chrome, Firefox, and Microsoft Edge contain native implementations of `window.fetch`, therefore the code from this polyfill doesn't have any affect on those browsers.
+Note: modern browsers such as Chrome, Firefox, and Microsoft Edge contain native implementations of `window.fetch`, therefore the code from this polyfill doesn't have any effect on those browsers.
 If you believe you've encountered an error with how `window.fetch` is implemented in any of these browsers, you should file an issue with that browser vendor instead on this project.